philipce/nifty/README.md

 Nifty is intended to be broad in scope; almost any generally interesting tool related to numerical or scientific computing, data structures, algorithms, etc. is fair game.
 A few of the things that Nifty does not *currently* intend to provide are listed below.
 These items would take a lot of effort to do correctly and would distract from getting the core functionality done so, for the time being, we'd rather defer to other projects.
 - Graphical stuff, e.g. matplotlib
-- Time series stuff, e.g. pandas
+- ~~Time series stuff, e.g. pandas~~ Scratch that!
+We're in the process of adding this!
 - Modeling and simulation stuff, e.g. simulink

 ## Contributing